Risks and causes

 Family history

-Your risk of developing salivary cancer may be increased if someone else in your family has had it.
+Your risk of developing salivary gland cancer may be increased if someone else in your family has had it.

 This may be due to lifestyle factors that are common within families and not necessarily anything to do with a genetic link.
 More research is needed to work out how strong the link might be.